HiteshTomar2004/git-trialforfirstrepo/readme.md

-COPY AND PASTE IN NOTEPAD IDIOT AND ZOOM OUT, A BIT ! (only for good pcs your weak ahh laptop wont cut)
+COPY AND PASTE IN NOTEPAD IDIOT AND ZOOM OUT IN LIGHT MODE SETTINGS, A BIT ! (only for good pcs your weak ahh laptop wont cut)